BITTERS AND SPIRITS IN THE WORLD OF VINHOOD

 They remind us of a person with a #carefree, hassle-free, optimistic and festive character.

-The #crafty bitters stand out for their ease of drinking and for being suitable to everyone’s taste, thanks to an excellent balance of acidity, sweetness, bitterness and very pleasant aromatic notes on the nose.
-A good idea is to have a bottle of them left on the restaurant table at the end of a lunch with friends.
+The #crafty bitters stand out for their ease of drinking and for being suitable to everyone’s taste, thanks to an excellent balance of acidity, sweetness, bitterness, and very pleasant aromatic notes on the nose.
+It is always a good idea is to have a bottle just resting in the table, the end of a meal with friends.
 This category includes bitters such as Lucano or Amaro del Capo.

-They can remember a #crafty person, capable of adapting easily to every situation and always paying attention to every detail.
+They can remember a #crafty person, capable of adapting easily to a situation, who pays attention to singular details.